-Ready to get that bikini body by Christmas?
+Ready to get that bikini body this summer?
 Well, a simple way to change your diet but not give up your favourite meals is to try some healthy food swaps.

 Making small changes is the easiest and most achievable way to lose weight if you are on the 28 Day Weight Loss Challenge.
 In fact, choosing healthy foods is WAY easier than you could even imagine!

-These smart swaps will make you and your family feel healthier this festive season and slim down too…
+These smart swaps will make you and your family feel healthier and slim down too…

 15 easy food swaps

 If you fancy something savoury and want to reduce your fat intake steer clear of chips, which contain 250 calories per serve.

 That’s a lot for a snack.
 Instead, try munching on dried fruit which is 34 grams per cup.
 And the best bit is you’re also getting one of your five fruit a day servings!

 See results from Cicily on the 28 Day Challenges